shyamgupta196/TelegramToolkit/README.md

 ### Input data

-A sample data is made available with this repository under *data/*.
+A data sample is available with this repository under *data/*.

 If interested the user can feed the TelegramToolkit with the data collected by [TelegramDataCollector]() [In development]